 Applicants will be judged by the following criteria:

 - Commitment to a career relating to Southeast Asia or involving use of the language to be studied.

 - Appropriateness of the applicant’s chosen program of academic study and experience to meet his or her stated goals.

 - Fit with SEASSI program as determined by language and level of language proposed to be studied in order to ensure appropriate enrollments in some SEASSI classes.

 - FLAS Fellowships can be awarded only to undergraduate and graduate students for 2nd or 3rd year language study.
 However, graduate students demonstrating advanced proficiency in another Southeast Asian language may apply for a FLAS Fellowship to study a language at the first-year level at SEASSI.

 - Applications from students at the above-named FLAS-granting institutions are reviewed by fellowship selection committees at each FLAS-granting institution, and each of those institutions administers FLAS awards to its own students.

 - For all other students, FLAS applications for study at SEASSI are reviewed by an independent committee of Southeast Asian studies scholars, selected by SEASSI’s Board of Directors.
 The committee ranks these applications, and awards are made in accordance with those rankings.

-- Notification of awards, of alternate status, and of rejection will be sent out by the SEASSI office by April 1, 2019.
+- Notification of awards, of alternate status, and of rejection will be sent out by the SEASSI office by mid-April.
 Those offered an award must indicate acceptance by the date stated on the award letter.
 Those who have not indicated acceptance by the deadline stated on the award letter will automatically have the offer withdrawn.

 - The alternate list will be maintained even after SEASSI begins since some grantees have found it necessary to reject their awards after the beginning of the Institute.